MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-install-os.md

 | Data partition (D:)    |Used for logs, crash dump |

-## Configure the OS using Sconfig
+## Configure the OS using SConfig

-You can use [Sconfig](https://www.powershellgallery.com/packages/SCONFIG/2.0.1)to configure Azure Stack HCI version 22H2 after installation as follows:
+You can use [SConfig](https://www.powershellgallery.com/packages/SCONFIG/2.0.1)to configure Azure Stack HCI version 22H2 after installation as follows:

 1. Configure networking as per your environment:

 1. Configure a default valid gateway and a DNS server.

-1. Rename the server(s) using option 2 in Sconfig to match what you have used when preparing Active Directory, as you won’t rename the servers later.
+1. Rename the server(s) using option 2 in SConfig to match what you have used when preparing Active Directory, as you won’t rename the servers later.

 1. Restart the servers.

 1. Set the local administrator credentials to be identical across all servers.

 1. Install the latest drivers and firmware as per the instructions provided by your hardware manufacturer.
-You can use *Sconfig* to run driver installation apps.
+You can use *SConfig* to run driver installation apps.
 After the install is complete, restart your servers again.

 ## Install required Windows Roles